 The submerged Beehive hut were discovered in 1840’s when the roof of the domed chamber fell in, this in turn attracted local adventurers to the “cave” with the hope of discovering buried treasure.
-Alas, one miner had been employed with explosives to remove part of the granite slabbed floor which had a central gully – pottery shards beneath the floor were later tentatively dated to 5th century BC.
+Alas, one minor had been employed with explosives to remove part of the granite slabbed floor which had a central gully – pottery shards beneath the floor were later tentatively dated to 5th century BC.

 In 1860 Copeland Borlase excavated the site and noticed that one wall was made of earth in places.
 With careful excavation he found the further fogou, with eleven massive roofing slabs still in place, it had been filled with loose earth to lintel height.
 With the exploration complete and the departure of Borlase, the fogou was again enveloped in brambles to slumber, until the early 1950’s when the site was taken into the care of the government.
-In 1964 a painstaking ten year period of excavation began around the courtyard houses which revealed a long history of occupation, over perhaps seven hundred years.
+In 1964 a painstaking ten-year period of excavation began around the courtyard houses which revealed a long history of occupation, over perhaps seven hundred years.
 Dates suggested were from as early as 500 BC, although the early houses were of wood and only post holes remained.
 Intriguingly there is still one corner of the site undisturbed, so one day!?

 To find Carn Euny!